Yizhixie: Life

 In 120 BC, the Xiongnu raided Youbeiping and Dingxiang, carrying off 1,000 captives.

-In the summer of 119 BC, Wei Qing and Huo Qubing led a large force of 100,000 cavalry, 200,000 infantry, and 140,000 supply horses against the Xiongnu.
+In mid 119 BC, Wei Qing and Huo Qubing led a large force of 100,000 cavalry, 200,000 infantry, and 140,000 supply horses against the Xiongnu.
 When the Han forces arrived, they found the Xiongnu already prepared and waiting and the Battle of Mobei commenced.
-Wei ensconced himself into a fortified ring of chariots and sent out 5,000 cavalry to probe the enemy.
+Wei surrounded himself in a fortified ring of chariots and sent out 5,000 cavalry to probe the enemy.
 Yizhixie responded with 10,000 cavalry.
 The two sides skirmished until evening when a strong wind arose, at which point Wei committed most of his cavalry and encircled the Xiongnu.
-Yizhixie attempted to break out of the encirclement but lost control of his men and routed.
-Huo's forces advanced by another route and defeated the Wise King (Tuqi) of the Left.
+Yizhixie attempted to break out of the encirclement but lost control of his men and was routed.
+Huo's forces advanced by another route and defeated the Tuqi of the Left.
 Li Guang failed to rendezvous on time and committed suicide.
 A hundred thousand horses were lost during the campaign, crippling Han cavalry forces for some time.

 Yizhixie was angered by two serious defeats inflicted by Huo Qubing and ordered his commanders to report to court.
-Both Princes were scared of punishment, Prince Hunie wanted them to flee to China, but Prince Syuchu refused, so Hunie killed him.
+Both princes were scared of punishment, Prince Hunie wanted them to flee to China, but Prince Syuchu refused, so Hunie killed him.
 The treason of Hunie considerably tipped the balance of power in favor of the Han.
 In the Chinese raids between 124 and 119 BC, the Xiongnu lost, per Chinese annals, 300,000 killed or captured military and civilian people.

 In 116 BC, the Xiongnu raided Liang Province.

 In 114 BC, Yizhixie died and was succeeded by his son, Wuwei Chanyu.